jk5ho/JavaProducerService/README.md

 ```

 ### Input
+Input is defined as the button pressed and the previous page url
-Send POST request with parameters _url_ and _button_ via POSTMAN or CURL
+Send POST request with parameters __url__ and __button__ via POSTMAN or CURL

 ### Output
 Logger output will be in the form of ``#### -> Produce -> {url} -> and -> {button}``